FerroDude/flutter_vet_app/apps/mobile-flutter/docs/CODEBASE_OVERVIEW.md

-# Peton Mobile App — Codebase Overview and Analysis
+# VetPlus Mobile App — Codebase Overview and Analysis

 This document summarizes the current Flutter codebase, its architecture, data model, and notable gaps.
 All statements are verified against the source under `apps/mobile-flutter` as of this analysis.